GodotModding/gmlwiki/docs/guides/modding/mod_structure.md

 Godot editor.
 Yes, the zip itself contains the `/mods-unpacked` folder - this has to be this way because of how Godot loads resource packs into the project root directly.

-Mod users will add their ZIPs to a folder named mods in the root.
+Mod users will add their ZIPs to a folder named `/mods` in the root of the project, which is `res://` or next to the game executable.

 ZIP names must follow the convention of `{Namespace}-{ModName}-{version}.zip` e.g. `GodotModding-CoolMod-1.2.3.zip`.